gradio-app/gradio/test-strategy.md

 await expect(page.getByText('Hidden text')).toBeAttached({timeout?: 5000});
 ```

-Sometimes there may not be a retrying exception for what you need to check.
+Sometimes there may not be a retrying assertion for what you need to check.
 In that case, you can retry any custom async function until it passes using `toPass` ([docs](https://playwright.dev/docs/test-assertions#expecttopass)).

 ```js